wilsonliaows/docs/connectors/quick-base/action-import-csv.md

 ![Custom Record ID](/assets/images/connectors/quick-base/csv-import-custom-merge-field-map.png)

-Based on the provided IDs, Quick Base will update the records.
+Based on the provided IDs from the CSV file, Quick Base will update the records.
 The rule is that for each CSV row:
 - If ID is present, search for the matching record ID in Quick Base then `update` that record.
 If no matching ID is found in Quick Base, that CSV row will `fail`
 - If ID is empty, that CSV row will `fail`.